orchestration-nodejs/orchestration/README.md

 - `node`: Run a test Node.js server for debugging your app.
 - `configuration`: Inspect the configuration of your deployment.
 - `swagger`: Interact with [Swagger](http://swagger.io/), the SDK generator.
-- `versionless`: Generate a versionless copy of `package.json` for inclusion in a Docker container.
 - `kubernetes`: Deploy Docker images onto a Kubernetes cluster.

 # Configuration